Calexico (band): Garden Ruin to Edge of the Sun (2006 to 2017)

 In 2010, Calexico released the soundtrack of the documentary Circo.
 The band also spent part of 2010 touring with Arcade Fire along the US west coast.
 In May 2011, their song "Slowness" was dedicated by Gabby Giffords to her husband astronaut Mark Kelly as the wake up song aboard the Space Shuttle Endeavour on its final flight.
 Algiers was released 11 September 2012 on Anti-Records and City Slang (Europe).
 Algiers is titled after the neighborhood of New Orleans where it was recorded, Algiers, New Orleans.
-This was Calexico’s seventh studio album.
+This was Calexico's seventh studio album.

 In April 2013, Calexico released the album Edge of the Sun.
 The album features guest appearances by Neko Case, Sam Beam (Iron & Wine), Ben Bridwell (Band of Horses), Gaby Moreno, Carla Morrison and members of the Greek instrumental group Takim.
+Burns commented how happy he was to work with Sergio Mendoza on writing the songs for the album.
+Mendoza also co-produced the album along with Burns and Convertino.
 This album was also released on Anti-Records.
 In 2016, the band performed on the main stage at the Edmonton Folk Music Festival.